 Many lab profiles use 75+ characters.
 It is important to keep line length in the template as close to 79 as possible, but not exceed 80 characters.
 It takes some creativity:

 • Change page width by changing left and right margins (button on the bottom panel).
-Smaller width will hold fewer
+Smaller width will hold fewer characters. • Use a “Fixed” font.
+We recommend “Lucida Console.” • Use larger font for non-clinical data so those lines take fewer characters

 In the templates list, select a shared or personal template which is similar to what you want to create.
 Click on the “Edit…” button to modify it to create the new template.